vsouza/awesome-ios/README.md

  * [OWUProximityManager](https://github.com/ohwutup/OWUProximityManager) - iBeacons + CoreBluetooth.
  * [Vicinity](https://github.com/Instrument/Vicinity) - Vicinity replicates iBeacons (by analyzing RSSI) and supports broadcasting and detecting low-energy bluetooth devices in the background.
  * [BeaconEmitter](https://github.com/lgaches/BeaconEmitter) - Turn your Mac as an iBeacon.
- * [MOCA](https://mocaplatform.com/features) - Paid proximity marketing platform that lets you add amazing proximity experiences to your app.
+ * [MOCA Proximity](https://mocaplatform.com/features) - Paid proximity marketing platform that lets you add amazing proximity  experiences to your app.

 ### HUD
  * [MBProgressHUD](https://github.com/jdg/MBProgressHUD) - Drop-in class for displays a translucent HUD with an indicator and/or labels while work is being done in a background thread.